dcxSt/dft_algos/index.md

 In this repository we explore some algorithms for computing the discrete fourier transform of vectors.

 # Discrete Fourier Transform (DFT)
 Fourier transforms are one of the workhorses of physics, both computational and otherwise.
-On a computer, we in generaly carry out *discrete Fourier transforms* or DFTs, where we sum (rather than integrate) over a discrete set of function points, and evaluate the DFT at a discrete set of $k$'s.
+On a computer, we in generaly carry out *discrete Fourier transforms* or DFTs, where we sum (rather than integrate) over a discrete set of function points, and evaluate the DFT at a discrete set of \\(k\\)'s.
 Because of this, the DFTs can differ in some subtle ways from analytic Fourier transforms.

 The DFT of a vector is a linear transformation which can be represented by a matrix.
 If the vector in question is \\(n\\) dimensional, and it's either real or complex, then the DFT matrix is a linear operator \\(\mathbb{C}^n\to\mathbb{C}^n\\) (or \\(\mathbb{R}^n\to\mathbb{C}^n\\)).
 It looks like this